UNISA Logo

 Physics

 Physics is mainly concerned with the nature and properties of matter and energy.
 The subject matter of physics includes heat, light and other radiation, sound, electricity, magnetism, and the structure of atoms.
-Physics expertise is used in education, automotive industries, the defense industry, healthcare, energy, materials, technology, and computing.
+Physics expertise is used in education, the automotive industry, the defence industry, healthcare, energy, materials, technology, and computing.

 Related job titles